Wolfram|Alpha Simple APIReference

 Immediately get simple images of complete Wolfram|Alpha result pages with the Simple API.

 Built on the same technology as the Full Results API, the Simple API generates full Wolfram|Alpha output in a universally viewable image format.
 This API makes it easy to translate free-form linguistic queries into in-depth, formatted results for users with little coding effort.
 It is implemented in a standard REST protocol using HTTP GET requests.

 Note: The Simple API does not support disambiguation, drilldown or asynchronous results delivery; it returns only a single, static image.
 For these advanced features, use the Full Results API.

-Click the Sign up to get your first AppID button to start the app creation process.
-After a one-time survey about intended usage, the AppID creation dialog will appear.
-Give your application a name and a simple description to register an AppID.
+Click the "Get an AppID" button to get your first AppID button to start the app creation process.
+Give your application a name, a simple description and select which app type to register an AppID.
 Each application must have its own unique AppID.